Unlock your data science potential and transform your career.

 This system is a combination of two or more discussed recommendation systems such as content-based, collaborative-based, and so on.
 Sometimes a single recommendation system cannot solve an issue, thus we must combine two or more recommendation systems.

 We now have a high-level understanding of the various recommendation systems.
-Recall the YouTube discussion, what do you think, which recommendation method suits YouTube the most.
+Recall the YouTube discussion, what do you think, about which recommendation method suits YouTube the most?

 It is a memory-based collaborative recommendation system.
 YouTube can use an item-based approach to suggest videos based on other similar videos using users’ ratings (clicked on and watched videos).
 To determine the most similar match, we can use matrix factorization.
 This is a class of collaborative recommendation systems to find the relationship between items’ and users’ entities.
 However, this approach has numerous limitations, such as